hirememorey/nba-lineup-optimizer/NEXT_STEPS_FOR_DEVELOPER.md

 # Next Steps for Developer

 **Date**: October 17, 2025
-**Status**: ✅ **PHASE 1.4 COMPLETE; READY FOR PHASE 2** — Historical data collection has been successfully completed.
-All historical seasons now have the required data for predictive model training.
+**Status**: ⚠️ **PHASE 1.4 INFRASTRUCTURE COMPLETE; EXECUTION PENDING** — Historical data collection infrastructure is ready, but data collection needs to be executed for historical seasons.

 ## 🎯 Current State

-- ✅ **Phase 1.4 Complete**: Historical data collection successfully completed for all target seasons
+- ✅ **Phase 1.4 Infrastructure Complete**: All necessary scripts exist and are season-agnostic
+- ✅ **API Client Robust**: Rate limiting, retry logic, and error handling implemented
-- ✅ **Data Availability Resolved**: All necessary historical data has been collected
+- ✅ **Database Schema Ready**: All tables support multi-season data
 - ✅ **Games Data Available**: Historical seasons (2018-19, 2020-21, 2021-22) have complete games data
 - ✅ **DARKO Data Available**: 1,699 players with skill ratings across historical seasons
-- ✅ **Orchestration Script Built**: Robust data collection system with resumable execution
+- ⚠️ **Data Collection Pending**: Player stats, possessions, and archetype features need to be collected

-## 🚀 Next Implementation Phase: Phase 2 - Multi-Season Model Training
+## 🚀 Next Implementation Phase: Phase 1.4 Execution - Historical Data Collection

-Phase 1.4 has successfully collected all necessary historical data.
-The system now has complete data for 2018-19, 2020-21, and 2021-22 seasons.
-The next phase must focus on refactoring analytical scripts and training the model on pooled historical data.
+Phase 1.4 infrastructure is complete.
+All necessary scripts exist and are ready to collect historical data.
+The next phase is to execute the existing scripts for historical seasons.

 **Key Insight**: The post-mortem was 100% accurate.
-The solution was simpler than anticipated - scripts already worked, we just needed to collect the data and fix a few mapping issues.
+The solution is simpler than anticipated - scripts already work, we just need to run them for historical seasons.

-### **Step 1: Phase 1.4 Results Summary**
+### **Step 1: Phase 1.4 Infrastructure Summary**

-Phase 1.4 has successfully completed historical data collection:
+Phase 1.4 infrastructure is complete and ready for execution:
 - **API Validation**: Confirmed NBA Stats API works consistently across all historical seasons
+- **Population Scripts**: All necessary scripts exist and are season-agnostic
+- **API Client**: Robust rate limiting, retry logic, and error handling implemented
+- **Database Schema**: All tables support multi-season data
 - **Games Data**: Successfully collected for 2018-19 (1,312), 2020-21 (1,165), 2021-22 (1,317)
 - **DARKO Data**: Successfully collected for 1,699 players across historical seasons
-- **Orchestration**: Built robust `run_historical_data_collection.py` with resumable execution

-### **Step 2: Data Now Available**
+### **Step 2: Data Status**

-The following data is now available for historical seasons (2018-19, 2020-21, 2021-22):
+The following data is available for historical seasons (2018-19, 2020-21, 2021-22):

 1. **Games Data** ✅
    - Complete game schedules and results